pydanny/pydanny.github.com/posts2013/2013-06-13-core-concepts-django-model-forms.rst

 We advocate strongly against using ``ModelForm.Meta.excludes``.

 In fact, when we were writing `Two Scoops of Django`_ the majority of our technical reviewers as well as our security reviewer fervently insisted that we advocate against use of ``ModelForm.Meta.excludes``.
 We provide numerous warnings about it's usage, and go in-depth as to why in *section 21.12*.
-For reference, Django's own documentation is now including a rather mild warning (no warning box) on the subject at `Selecting the fields to use`_.
+For reference, Django's own documentation is now including a rather mild warning (no warning box) on the subject at `selecting the fields to use`_.
 I might try and get that addressed in the next few days...

 In any case, the problem with ``ModelForm.Meta.excludes`` is similar to but worse than duplicating field functionality.
 It means that changes to models (new fields for example) will display in associated forms **unless** you remember to modify the associated forms.
 Since a single model can have multiple forms, and we developers forget or leave projects, you can understanding what sort of security nightmare this can cause.

 Do yourself a favor and stay away from ``ModelForm.Meta.excludes``.

 .. _`Two Scoops of Django`: https://django.2scoops.org
-.. _`Selecting the fields to use`: https://docs.djangoproject.com/en/dev/topics/forms/modelforms/#modelforms-selecting-fields
+.. _`selecting the fields to use`: https://docs.djangoproject.com/en/dev/topics/forms/modelforms/#modelforms-selecting-fields

 ModelForms save dictionaries to SQL tables